 As of September 30, 2015, we consolidated 135 wholly-owned properties and 13 additional properties that are less than wholly-owned, but which we control or for which we are the primary beneficiary.
 We account for the remaining 82 properties, or the joint venture properties, as well as our investments in Klépierre and our joint venture with Hudson's Bay Company, or HBC, using the equity method of accounting, as we have determined we have significant influence over their operations.
-We manage the day-to-day operations of 59 of the 82 joint venture properties, but have determined that our partner or partners have substantive participating rights with respect to the assets and operations of these joint venture properties owned by our European joint venture comprise 20 of the remaining 23 properties.
+We manage the day-to-day operations of 59 of the 82 joint venture properties, but have determined that our partner or partners have substantive participating rights with respect to the assets and operations of these joint venture properties.
+Our investments in joint ventures in Japan, South Korea, Mexico, Malaysia, and the six outlet properties owned by our European joint venture comprise 20 of the remaining 23 properties.
 These international properties are managed by joint ventures in which we share control.

-Preferred distributions of the Operating Partnership are accrued at declaration and represent distributions on outstanding preferred units of partnership interests held by limited partners, or preferred units, and are included in net income attributable to noncontrolling interests.
-We allocate net operating results of the Operating Partnership after preferred distributions to limited partners and to us based on the partners' respective weighted average ownership interests in the Operating Partnership.
-Net operating results of the Operating Partnership attributable to limited partners are reflected in net income attributable to noncontrolling interests.
-Our weighted average ownership interest in the Operating Partnership was 85.6% and 85.5% for the nine months ended September 30, 2015 and 2014, respectively.
-As of September 30, 2015 and December 31, 2014, our ownership interest in the Operating Partnership was 85.7% and 85.5%, respectively.
-We adjust the noncontrolling limited partners' interests at the end of each period to reflect their interest in the net assets of the Operating Partnership.
+We allocate our net operating results after preferred distributions based on our partners' respective weighted average ownership.
+Simon owns a majority of our units of partnership interest, or units, and certain series of our preferred units of partnership interest, or preferred units, which have terms comparable to outstanding shares of Simon preferred stock.
+Simon's weighted average ownership interest in us was 85.6% and 85.5% for the nine months ended September 30, 2015 and 2014, respectively.
+As of September 30, 2015 and December 31, 2014, Simon's ownership interest in us was 85.7% and 85.5%, respectively.
+We adjust the noncontrolling limited partners' interests at the end of each period to reflect their respective interests in us.